-Eastbourne is yet to open the County Pot for bidding due to the amount being held.
-It has not reached a level deemed appropriate nor has the demand been made apparent to open this for bidding.
-This is to be reviewed in 2021.
+No funds were passed as Eastbourne is yet to open the County Pot for bidding due to the amount being held.
+It has not reached a level deemed appropriate, nor has the demand been made apparent to open this for bidding.
+This is to be reviewed in early 2022.

-2.3 Other CIL expenditure in 2019/20
+2.3 Other CIL expenditure in 2020/21

-As well as providing the opportunity for Infrastructure Providers to bid for CIL Funds via a bidding process once there is sufficient funds in the pot we are required by the CIL Regulations 2010 to make two apportionments of the CIL Receipts from the totals collected.
+As well as providing the opportunity for Infrastructure Providers to bid for CIL Funds via a bidding process once there is sufficient funds in the pot, we are required by the CIL Regulations 2010 to make two apportionments of the CIL Receipts from the totals collected.
 These apportionments are made before the remaining CIL Funds become allocated to one of the bespoke pots.

 The CIL Regulations stipulate that in an area where a Neighbourhood Plan has been made the neighbourhood forum will receive 25% of all CIL revenue within their area.
 Where no neighbourhood plan is in place the town or parish will receive 15% of the CIL Liability collected in its area.
-The Neighbourhood CIL is passed twice yearly, once in April for receipts received from 1st October to 31st March and again in October for receipts received from April1st to September 30th.
+The Neighbourhood CIL is passed twice yearly, once in April for receipts received from 1st October to 31st March and again in October for receipts received from 1st April to 30th September.

 As Eastbourne does not currently have a Neighbourhood Plan, 15% of the CIL Receipts are currently held.
-A review on the possibilities of how this is spent will be looked into in 2021.
+A review on the possibilities of how this is spent will be investigated in 2022.

 The regulations also stipulate that up to 5% of the CIL revenue must be allocated for administration costs such as software, staffing and legal inputs.
-The IFS summarises below how much has been spent on Administration costs for the year 2019/20 and how much is being held as the Neighbourhood Portion.
+The IFS summarises below how much has been spent on Administration costs for the year 2020/21 and how much is being held as the Neighbourhood Portion.

-2.3 (a) - Total amount of CIL spent in 2019/20 on repaying money borrowed, including any interest, and details of the items of infrastructure which that money was used to provide (wholly or in part):
+2.3 (a) - Total amount of CIL spent in 2020/21 on repaying money borrowed, including any interest, and details of the items of infrastructure which that money was used to provide (wholly or in part):